 With the rising costs of higher education in the United States, more and more the “value” of a college degree comes into question.
 For many years colleges and universities have promoted the value of internships to students.
 Some students jump at the chance to partake in this type of experience.
 Others, well…not so much.
 Why?

 A century ago, John Dewey made a compelling case for the integration of academic and experiential learning in the educational curriculum.
 Presenting students with experiential learning opportunities would mean that “the whole pupil” is engaged, the artificial gap between life in school and out is reduced, and students draw motivation from exposure to a large variety of materials and processes distinctly educative — in effect — within the context of the larger society.

 Per office registration is $49 – if you can not attend the “live” presentation, the recording will be sent to you.

 As career center professionals we know the value of internships and how they can positively impact the lives of students as they transition from college to the world of work.
 However, frustration sets in when we see students NOT taking advantage of these life changing experiences.

-In this never-before-released data from Intern Bridge’s National Internship & Co-op Study, we will explore the reasons why students choose not to participate in internships and how YOU can influence them to make different decisions.
+In this webcast, with data derived from the National Internship & Co-op Study, we will explore the reasons why students choose not to participate in internships and how YOU can influence them to make different decisions.
 We will also cover:

 - Who students are going to for advice and guidance;